 We have been receiving numerous reports of citizens receiving calls allegedly from the IRS demanding payment of past taxes.
 These scammers are threatening to call police and have citizens arrested if they do not make payment.
 PLEASE DO NOT GIVE THEM ANY MONEY.
 THIS IS A SCAM!
 The IRS will never do business in this manner.
 For more information on these scams click here.

-Crime Stoppers has received two calls this week from older citizens of the Quad Citeis who were nearly scammed.
+Crime Stoppers has received calls from older citizens of the Quad Cities who were nearly scammed.
 The scammer calls claiming to be or claiming to represent the victim's grandchild who has allegedly gotten into some sort of trouble out of town or out of the country.
 The scammer then asks the victim to wire money to help that grandchild.
-If you receive a call like this, DO NOT wire money without verifying the truth of the claim being made. it was because of the astute awareness of a Western Union employee in the Quad Cities that one of the victims was rescued from losing $1,400.
-Read this article for more information about this type of scam.
+If you receive a call like this, DO NOT wire money without verifying the truth of the claim being made.
 If you received one of these types of calls, you can report it by clicking here.